 At the end of March I was feeling a little overwhelmed by recent events, you'll be glad to know that I think for the most part things are back on track with me and I've been getting on with hobby activities [I must write that post on the hobby matrix] and I'm generally more positive about every aspect, even the blogging.
 However, I've achieved this in part through choosing not to record everything I've been doing.
 For instance I've had two games recently and chose not to photograph and prepare battle reports.
 I've noticed that the reports make more sense the sooner they're done after the battle but that puts undue pressure to follow up as soon as possible and it's actually been a relief not to have to do that.
 Of course I'll regret the decision down the line for not having recorded the result, added to the blog and shared the experience.
 So I'll do a quick overview [all old pics but they deserve a second chance in the sun].

 The other week I finally got in my first game of 2013 with my good friend PeteB.
 We'd planned to go to a FLGS he frequents for a 40k in 40 minutes thing the week before but it was right in the middle of things getting on top of me so I postponed.
 So we had a little 1000pt battle on his 4'x4' table.
 I went with Warriors, Tervigon, min Stealer brood, couple of Hive Guard and my joker in the pack - a Mawloc!
-He was going with some Imperial Guard he's rustled up over the last few months, which made me smile as I'm sure in the last 9 months it looked like he was giving this all up!
+He was going with some Imperial Guard he's rustled up over the last few months, which made me smile as I'm sure in the last 9 months it looked like he was giving all this up!
 That's the nature of this hobby.

 Anyway he had plenty of Heavy Weapons teams, a Leman Russ and a Manticore.
 Pretty early on the Manticore hit the Warriors and Prime and the amount of extra blasts rolled meant I was pretty much out of Synapse by turn two [although the guys firing must have spent the remainder of the game celebrating because they couldn't hit the side of a barn afterwards!].
 I was spanked, spanked hard and early on but in comparison to my drubbing at the hands of the Dark Eldar at Throne of Skulls I enjoyed this immensely and somehow even with just a Broodlord and stealer, two Termagants, 7 Devgaunts and the Mawloc trying to overcome Instinctive Behaviour for 4 turns was able to make PeteB work for the win.
 It was really good fun and it helped so much in restoring my faith in the game and that I can take a bad loss, especially when its in such good company.